QingfangLiu/qingfangliu/README.md

   Applying variational autoencoders (VAEs) to identify latent structures in functional connectivity, aiming to reveal TMS effects on resting-state fMRI data.

+## 📚 My ML/DL Learning Journey

+- To know what ML/DL methods I have studied during my journey:
+  👉 Check out [**ml-dl-notebooks**](https://github.com/QingfangLiu/ml-dl-notebooks) — this repo contains my Jupyter notebooks from learning and experimenting with various machine learning and deep learning methods.

+- To see what small-scale projects I have done during my journey:
+  👉 Visit [**mini-ml-dl-projects**](https://github.com/QingfangLiu/mini-ml-dl-projects) — this repo includes toy projects where I applied ML/DL techniques to solve specific problems or explore interesting ideas.

 ## Learn More